Handbook for quality in cultural Web sites

 SUMI

-Standard evaluation questionnaire for assessing quality of use
+Standard evaluation questionnaire for assessing quality of use of software by end users.

 http://www.ucc.ie/hfrg/questionnaires/sumi/index.html